-Highlights include the pandas, koalas, Polar Bear Plunge, Children’s Zoo, Skyfari Tram, Africa Rocks and more.
+Highlights include the pandas, koalas, Polar Bear Plunge, Children’s Zoo (temporarily closed for renovation), Skyfari Tram, Africa Rocks and more.
 A full day is advisable but some time spent here is better than none.
 Over 750,000 gorgeous exotic and rare plants decorate and shade many parts of the zoo as well.

 Best for: Adults and kids alike.
 Locals come to walk in the morning for exercise.
 We bring babies in strollers for a nice day out.
 Our school kids take field trips here.
 My husband and I had annual passes before my daughter was born.
 Everyone can enjoy the zoo.

-Special experiences: Look at the behind-the-scenes tours such Inside Look Tours, Keeper for a Day, and more.
+Special experiences: Look at the behind-the-scenes tours such Inside Look Tours and more.

 Tickets: To summarize my post about how to buy discount San Diego Zoo tickets, there basically two places to look.
 The first is with my exclusive LAJOLLAMOM promo code at aRes Travel where you can save $6 per 1-Day adult and child ticket, print the tickets (or pull them up on mobile) and go straight to the gate.
 The second is via the Go San Diego pass (click to apply my exclusive 10% discount on All-Inclusive passes) bundled attractions pass which works if visiting multiple San Diego attractions.